TristanvanLeeuwen/IP_and_Im_Lectures/ip_function_spaces.md

 $$B\widehat{f}(\xi) = \begin{cases} \widehat{f}(\xi) & |\xi| \leq 1/2 \\ 0 & \text{otherwise}\end{cases}.$$
 ```

 ## Compact operators

-An important class the Bounded operators are the [compact operators](https://en.wikipedia.org/wiki/Compact_operator).
+An important subclass of the Bounded operators are the [compact operators](https://en.wikipedia.org/wiki/Compact_operator).
 They can be thought of as a natural generalisation of matrices to the infinite-dimensional setting.
 Hence, we can generalise the notions from the [finite-dimensional setting](discrete_ip_regularization) to the infinite-dimensional setting.

 ---